Purchase Orders | User Docs | Striven

 Items: Allows you to configure how the Items appear on the printable format.
 To configure the section header, you can choose a column header background color along with the font size and color.
 Within the Items, you can also choose what to include and/or exclude in the section from Quantity, Name, Description, and more.
 The columns can also be renamed and rearranged to fit your needs.
 Below is a screenshot illustrating how the Items section appears.

 Totals: Adds everything up and totals Line Items on the PO.
-Configurations can be made to allow the hiding of information deemed less vital to your Company using a series of checkboxes.
-By clicking the checkbox, this notes whether or not the section will be hidden on the format.
+Configurations can be made to allow the hiding of information deemed less vital to your Company using a series of toggles.
+By using the Hide toggle, this notes that the section will be hidden on the format.
+Override the text for each piece of information by updating the Display As field.
 Below is an image that displays how this appears and what can be configured there.

 • Page Numbers in PO Printable Formats